Sevastopol International Airport

-A military airfield in Belbek, a village near Sevastopol, Crimea, was also used for civil aviation, named Sevastopol International Airport Belbek (IATA: UKS, ICAO: UKFB), for six years from 2002 to 2007 under Ukrainian administration.
+A military airfield near the village Fruktove, formerly known as Belbek, near Sevastopol, Crimea, was also used for civil aviation, named Sevastopol International Airport Belbek (IATA: UKS, ICAO: UKFB), for six years from 2002 to 2007 under Ukrainian administration.

-Since 2014, following the start of the Russo-Ukrainian War and the annexation of Crimea by Russia, the base has been operated by the Russian Ministry of Defence.
-In 2017 plans were published under Russian administration to restore the airfield into an international airport by 2020, but this did not happen.
+Since 2014, following the start of the Russo-Ukrainian War and the annexation of Crimea by the Russian Federation, the base has been operated by the Russian Ministry of Defence.
+In 2017, plans were published under Russian administration to restore the airfield into an international airport by 2020, but this did not happen.

-The base is home to the 38th Fighter Aviation Regiment which flies the Sukhoi Su-27 and Sukhoi Su-30 under the 27th Composite Aviation Division part of the 4th Air and Air Defence Forces Army.
+The base was home to the 38th Fighter Aviation Regiment which flies the Sukhoi Su-27 and Sukhoi Su-30 under the 27th Composite Aviation Division part of the 4th Air and Air Defence Forces Army.
+After a series of explosions, the unit was withdrawn from the airport at the end of 2022.

+NASA's FIRMS imagery shows that runway 07L/25R has been extended to 3.45 km.